Chief Financial Officer

 Role Summary:

-The CFO protects and nurtures the financial well-being of WeHOPE by providing financial projections, accounting oversight, preparing growth plans, and supervising the Finance Department Staff.
-Impact is sustained through the accountability of staff, implementation, and sustained execution of policies and procedures, while also nurturing a collaborative department where staff thrive in their roles.
+The CFO protects and nurtures the financial well-being of WeHOPE by providing financial projections, accounting oversight, preparing growth plans and supervision of the Finance Department Staff.
+Impact is sustained through the accountability of staff, implementation and sustained execution of policies and procedures; while also nurturing a collaborative department where staff thrive in their roles.
 Proactive analysis and being a thought leader to the CEO/President and Board of Directors is critical to this role.
-Organizational financial health is developed through internal systems, clear goals, and staff accountability alongside monitoring economic trends, industry innovations, and anticipatory forecasting.
-Identifying and vetting new contracts in collaboration with the CEO/President to manage sustainable scaling and providing cost-benefit analysis on acquisition and expansion projects is a key aspect of this role.
-Analyzing organization operations and identifying opportunities for improvement, cost reduction, systems enhancements, and recommendations for securing strategic capital to fund expansion will be central to WeHOPE’s sustained impact and organizational health.
-Compensation and Benefits The position is exempt with a base salary range of 200 - 225K, a bonus of 20K based upon agreed upon KPI, and a competitive benefits package including 4 weeks paid vacation and 5 days paid time off, health/dental insurance, and retirement plan.
-Mileage reimbursement and professional development opportunities are available.
-WeHOPE is an equal opportunity employer committed to inclusive hiring and dedicated to diversity in its work and staff.
+Organizational financial health is developed through internal systems, clear goals and staff accountability alongside a monitoring of economic trends, industry innovations and anticipatory forecasting.
+Identifying and vetting new contracts in collaboration with the CEO/President to manage sustainable scaling as well as providing cost benefit analysis on acquisition and expansion projects is a key aspect of this role.
+Analyzing organization operations and identifying opportunities for improvement, cost reduction, systems enhancements and recommendations for securing strategic capital to fund expansion will be central to WeHOPE’s sustained impact and organizational health.